UA 29. Aug. 2013 – Quanta Symphony Orchestra, Taipei

 There was a second initial impulse for “Air Condition für Orchester”.
 Today’s life, not only in big cities, is a motor reality.
 Many people spend their lifes at places with air condition sound.
 The windows are shut to keep out traffic noise, motors again.
 Also the curtains often are preferably shut.
 Instead the screens of computer, tv, and smartphone are running, alternative “windows”, run by a motor.
 Without the cooling motors these kinds of windows turn black or catch fire.

-A motor is defined by repetitive movements, not very creative.
+A motor is defined by repetitive movements, not very flexible.
 We are exposed to motors all the time.
 The dominance of motor sound made me become interested in the question whether there could be a poetic aspect of the most unpoetic sound of the world.
 Maybe if the components of this sound are being produced by humans.

 Strangely enough, the two ideas, air condition for orchestra and the creation of musical matter, matched very well.
 The result is matter and motor, a reflection on motor reality and a reconstruction of the beginning of matter and the self-development of order.

-There will be also a little dedication to Wagner in the Zongshan Hall, since it’s his 200. birthday this year.
+There will be also a little dedication to Wagner in the Zongshan Hall, since it’s his 200th birthday this year.
 He died three years before film was being invented, but he had already invented a major part of what became “Hollywood”.
 Not only the style of his suggestive and even manipulating music, but most of all the idea to hide the orchestra that plays it.
-In Bayreuth, you only see the singers, you don’t see any musician.
-This whole idea of emotionally moving music coming from the “off”, that is so important for hollywood still (and for department stores and subway stations), was preconceived and realized by Wagner.
+In Bayreuth you do see the singers, but you don’t see any musician.
+This whole idea of emotionally moving music coming from an “off”, that is so important for hollywood still (and for department stores and subway stations), was preconceived and realized by Wagner.
 Our hommage to Wagner in Zongshan Hall is a hardly visible orchestra.
 It will be off in a way that’s rather above.

 The composition consists of four parts.

 1. The first 5 minutes are without tone, instead a development of different white noises, from a very fine and even hiss to a more crunchy and deep noise.